CSR

 Italian production

-As is known, all socks are produced in Italy.
-On the one hand because there is a family bond with this country, but also from the point of view of producing within Europe - and therefore as close as possible.
-Also, less distances have to be covered between the factory in Italy and the warehouse in the Netherlands.
+As you know, all socks are produced in Italy.
+This is partly due to a strong family connection with this country, but also to ensure production is within Europe—and therefore as close to home as possible.
+This also reduces the distances between the factory in Italy and the warehouse in the Netherlands.

 Sock hangers

-All the sock hooks used to hang socks in stores are made from recycled plastic.
-A fun fact is that these sock hooks are also produced in Italy.
+All the hooks used to hang socks in stores are made from recycled plastic.
+A fun fact: these sock hooks are also produced in Italy.

-All Carlo Lanza socks are packed by a social work facility in Friesland.
-Within this day care, clients work on various assignments.
-For 1.5 years, they have also carefully packed all Carlo Lanza socks and all shipments are sent from here to customers.
-A very nice way to gain work experience as a possible stepping stone to a paid position.
+All Carlo Lanza socks are packaged by a sheltered employment agency in Friesland.
+At this daycare center, clients work on various assignments.
+For the past year and a half, they have also been carefully packaging all Carlo Lanza socks, and all shipments are shipped from there to customers.
+It's a great way to gain work experience as a possible stepping stone to a paid position.

-Also for the annual gift boxes project there is a collaboration with a social workshop.
-In 2020 it was done at the same location, for 2021 a collaboration has been confirmed with a second social workshop.
+The annual gift box project also involves a collaboration with a sheltered workshop.
+While it was held at the same location in 2020, a partnership has been confirmed with a second sheltered workshop for 2021.

 Princess Máxima Center